epfl-herus/demod/docs/source/overview/occupancy_overview.rst

 Occupancy and activity
 ======================

-This module allows to simulate household occupancy and activity behaviour with a 10 min time resolution.
+These modules allows to simulate household occupancy and activity behaviour with a 10 min time resolution.
-It uses a Markov chain technique to create stochastic profiles using transition probability matrices based on time use survey data.
+They uses a Markov chain technique to create stochastic profiles using transition probability matrices based on time use survey data.

 Two alternative modules are currently available in demod:

+- :ref:`overview_4_States`
+- :ref:`overview_transit_occupancy`

 .. _overview_4_States:

 4-states occupancy simulator
 -----------------------------

-It is based on a first-order non-homogeneous Markov chain model, developed by [McKenna2016]_.
-For further details about the implementation of this simulator you can visit :py:class:`~demod.simulators.crest_simulators.Crest4StatesModel`.
+:API:  For details about the implementation of this simulator you can visit :py:class:`~demod.simulators.crest_simulators.Crest4StatesModel`.

+:Description: This module is based on a first-order non-homogeneous Markov
+    chain model, developed by [McKenna2016]_.
     According to this approach, the occupancy status of each resident is defined by the activity status (*active* or *asleep*) and location (*home* or *away from home*).
     Therefore, there can be :math:`2^2 = 4` different states:
     (i) at home and active, (ii) at home and asleep, (iii) away from home and active, or (iv) away from home and asleep.
     The model is non-homogeneous because the coefficients of the transition probability matrix (TPM) change throughout the day with a timestep of 10 min.

     This approach has the advantage of ensuring greater accuracy in simulating shared family activities such as mealtime.
-However as the number of family members increases the size of TPMs grow exponentially making proper parameterization difficult.
+    However as the number of family members increases the size of TPMs grows exponentially making proper parameterization difficult.
-For a household with N members, the TPM size can be calculated as :math:`(N + 1)^2`.
+    For a household with N members,
+    the TPM size can be calculated as :math:`(N + 1)^2`.
-Moreover, this approach does not allow for tracking behavioral profiles of individual residents, as household occupancy data are provided at aggregate level.
+    Moreover, this approach does not allow for tracking behavioral profiles of individual residents,
+    as household occupancy data are provided at aggregate level.

     For illustrative purposes, a graphic representation of the matrix in the case of a two-person household is shown in :numref:`TPM`.

 .. figure:: OverviewFigures/TPM.PNG
     :width: 400